 Round the corners at each end of the blade at the same time.
 Then, try the blade on an inconspicuous spot to be sure it does not scratch the surface.

 The edge of the blade acts as a very thin wedge.
-It works best if you start at the end of the drip that is thinnest.
+It works best if you start at the end of the drip which is the thinnest.
 If you can get a peel started, you can usually get the drip off without damaging the gelcoat, Formica™, or well-dried painted surface.

 The razor blade will remove all but the most stubbornly adhered drips of hardened epoxy or dried paint.